Statistical Structure of Charge Disorder in Si/SiGe Quantum Dots: Quantifying Device-to-Device Variability

 To quantify the contribution of each individual parameter to the overall variability, we now examine the variability of each DQD parameter separately.
 Figure~\ref{fig:hists} shows the marginal distributions for key parameters at two charge densities.
 While many distributions are approximately Gaussian, parameters like the tunnel coupling ($t_c$), barrier height ($h_B$) and electric field ($F_z$) exhibit significant non-Gaussian tails, including a finite probability of extreme variations that can compromise device function.

 As shown in Figure~\ref{fig:hists}, an increase in charge density generally widens the parameter distributions.
-Higher densities increase the probability of smaller interdot distances, creating a much heavier tail in the distribution for large tunnel couplings.
-As detailed in Table~\ref{tab:avg_parameters}, this leads to a nearly two-fold increase in the variance of the tunnel coupling $t_c$, while its mean value also increases by a factor of $1.4$.
-Similarly the mean of interdot distance $d$ and the vertical electric field $F_z$ are also affected, which can be explained by the average electric field generated by the defects.
+Higher densities increase the probability of smaller interdot distances $d$, creating a much heavier tail in the distribution for tunnel couplings $t_c$.
+As detailed in Table~\ref{tab:avg_parameters}, this leads to more than a threefold increase of the standard deviation of $d$, resulting in a six-fold increase of standard deviation of $t_c$.

 Crucially, while shifts in mean values can often be compensated for by tuning gate voltages, we find that the relative variability, $\sigma/\mu$, consistently increases with charge density for all parameters.
-This highlights a fundamental challenge, as the intrinsic randomness becomes more pronounced at higher disorder levels, complicating device uniformity
+This highlights a fundamental challenge, as the intrinsic randomness becomes more pronounced at higher disorder levels.